 Every repetitive history has a loophole if it doesn’t seem to work out.
 Find yours.
 Keep looking for better investment options while considering the safety factor, of course.
 Moreover, make sure that you don’t get trapped in the web of “easy money” through illegal sources.
 It is never, I repeat, never an option.
 If you look up to someone who manages his/her financial structure quite tremendously, don’t feel shy about striking a conversation with them.

-Unload your pressure of debts and other faulty saving scheme and drop out the traditional ways that don’t work well in the current scenarios.
+Unload your pressure of debts and other faulty saving schemes and drop out the traditional ways that don’t work well in the current scenarios.

 3. Live Within Your Means